Balela Salad (Middle Eastern Bean Salad)

 (Scroll down for complete recipe with nutritional information.)

 - Pour chickpeas and black beans one at a time into a colander placed in the sink, rinse well until no more foam appears, and let drain.
-(I often blot them dry with a paper towel if I get impatient and they still seem wet.)
+(I blot them dry with a paper towel if they seem quite wet.)

-- While beans are draining, whisk together lemon juice, olive oil, and garlic puree and let the flavors blend.
+- While beans are draining, whisk together lemon juice, olive oil, minced garlic, salt (or Vege-Sal), and pepper to make the dressing.

-- Season to taste with salt and fresh-ground black pepper and serve.
+- Season to taste with more salt and fresh-ground black pepper as desired and serve.

 Make it a Meal: